Reality Bites: Development

 Ben Stiller's work in The Ben Stiller Show gave the film's producers the trust to allow him to direct the film.

 In 1991, producer Michael Shamberg had an idea to make a film about people in their twenties.
 He had read a screenplay entitled Blue Bayou, written by Helen Childress on spec in 1990.
-He liked it and met with her, and she proceeded to tell him about her life and friends, and their struggle to find work during a recession in the United States at the time.
+He liked it and met with her and she proceeded to tell him about her life and friends, and their struggle to find work during a recession in the United States at the time.
 For three years, she wrote and rewrote Reality Bites, generating 70 different drafts.
 Childress decided to use her friends, their personalities and experiences as the basis for her film.

-The film's producers saw the pilot episode for The Ben Stiller Show and approached Ben Stiller to direct it, but not act in it.
+The film's producers saw the pilot episode for The Ben Stiller Show and approached Ben Stiller to direct it but not act in it.
 He signed on to direct in 1992 and worked with Childress for nine to ten months developing the script.
-Initially, Childress, working with producer Stacey Sher, had figured out the characters of Lelaina and Troy, but could not come up with a credible character to complete the love triangle.
+Initially, Childress, working with producer Stacey Sher, had figured out the characters of Lelaina Pierce and Troy Dyer but could not come up with a credible character to complete the love triangle.
 Stiller suggested that he could play that third person.
-As a result, the Michael character changed from a 35-year-old advertising executive trying to market Japanese candy bars in America to a television executive in his twenties.
+As a result, the Michael Grates character changed from a 35-year-old advertising executive trying to market Japanese candy bars in America to a television executive in his twenties.
 They also changed the structure of the film.
-Originally, Vickie, Sammy and Troy had more fleshed out storylines, but Stiller felt that he could not tell them fully and decided to focus on the relationship between Lelaina and Troy.
+Originally, Vickie Miner, Sammy Gray and Troy had more fleshed out storylines but Stiller felt that he could not tell them fully and decided to focus on the relationship between Lelaina and Troy.

 By December 1992, Childress and Stiller had a script that was ready to be filmed for TriStar Pictures, but the studio put it into turnaround.
 Sher, Stiller and Childress managed to convince the Film Commission of Texas to fund a location scouting trip to Houston, despite no studio backing, no budget and no cast.
 The film had been turned down by all Hollywood studios because it tried to capture the Generation X market like Singles, which was not a box office success.
 When Sher, Stiller and Childress arrived in Houston, they received a phone call informing them that Winona Ryder had read the script, wanted to do it and that Universal Pictures had agreed to finance the film.